DreliasJackCarter/PSXifyBlender2.8/README.md

 * Light sources are not handled yet.
 * Background textures are not handled.
 * Soft armatures are not handled properly (see sword trail).
 It may be due to persistent vertex groups.
+* This script is made for animations only.
+Script execution is too slow for real time 3D.

 ## Feedback
 I would also be very happy to see if my script works well on other people's work.
 Contact me via Reddit or GitHub.